What is 3D Printing and How Does It Work?

 3D printing, or additive manufacturing, is a cutting-edge technology for producing three-dimensional objects from digital designs.
-Unlike subtractive manufacturing methods, which carve away material, 3D printing constructs objects layer by layer using a variety of materials.
-This approach:
+Unlike subtractive manufacturing methods that carve away material, 3D printing constructs objects layer by layer using a variety of materials.
+This printing method minimises waste and enables the creation of complex geometries that are difficult to achieve with traditional manufacturing.

 Enables the creation of complex geometries